Raman1309/HackMe/README.md

 Anagram based game developed using Unity Engine.
 Guess the word from a given jumbled word to win.
 As the user selects the level the words get tougher.
 P.S.
 Currently it's in beta mode.

+How to Play:
+Download the zip file.
+Extract it and double click on HackMe.exe.
+Enjoy.
+Please do contribute.
+Peace Out, peeps!